Logicalshift/flo_curves/STYLE.md

 for the same reason: picking out the variable names and their assignments is much easier, because they're visually separate.

 It's probably worth noting that this kind of visual separation is the important thing rather than the specifics: it's not something that formatting tools can really deal with as they just blindly enforce rules without considering that the purpose of any formatting is to help make the important parts of the code visible.

-A big problem is this isn't very tool-friendly right now, as formatting tools tend to strip this right out.

 ## The only bad comment is the one that was needed but left out